windoze95/gpt-recipes/README.md

-# A collection of seed oil free recipes, generated using GPT4.
+# Seed oil free recipes, generated using GPT-4.

 Current dietary patterns often favor omega-6 fatty acids, found in high amounts in seed and vegetable oils and soy.
 These can promote inflammation when consumed in excess relative to omega-3 fatty acids.
 This project focuses on generating recipes that aim to rebalance this skewed ratio by promoting foods rich in omega-3 fatty acids, which are known for their anti-inflammatory properties.